xbufu/custom-kali-iso/README.md

 This ISO will install a custom version of Kali with the selected packages and the default `root` user account.
 It will also load and apply the configurations defined in `postseed.sh`, which will be hosted remotely on a webserver.

 You can customize the install options like locale, keyboard layou, user accounts and installed packages in the `preseed.cfg` file.
 Any other configurations should be made through the `postseed.sh` file.

+You can find more information about the configuration file format in the [references](#references) below.

 ## Build Instructions